Expressing your milk/increasing your milk supply

 most shopping centers have a baby feeding room

-there is always Mother Care store somewhere close which has a baby feeding room
+there is always Mother Care store (if you are in the UK) somewhere close which has a baby feeding room

 in the car